Nutrition and Dietetics

 |---|---|---|

-| P2 | Ability to identify, define, interpret, formulate and solve problems in the field; ability to select and apply appropriate analysis and intervention approaches for this purpose | 4 |
+| P2 | Demonstrates the ability to identify, define, interpret, formulate, and solve field-specific problems by selecting and implementing appropriate analytical and intervention approaches. | 4 |

-| P3 | Ability to understand and interpret a process, event, case, equipment or product, and to solve related problems with a holistic perspective and contemporary methods | 4 |
+| P3 | The ability to understand and interpret processes, events, cases, equipment, or products, solving related problems through a holistic perspective and contemporary methodologies. | 4 |

-| P7 | Ability to communicate effectively both orally and in writing in Turkish, knowledge of at least one foreign language | 3 |
+| P7 | The ability to communicate effectively in Turkish (both orally and in writing) and demonstrates proficiency in at least one foreign language. | 3 |

-| P10 | To be aware of the universal and social effects and legal consequences of field practices | 3 |
+| P10 | Possesses an awareness of the universal and social impacts, as well as the legal consequences, of professional field applications. | 3 |

 Course Learning Outcomes